 Kill it!
 Kill it!

-Yes, it is National Pollinator Week (June 16-22 in the US).
-Ironically, my “How do I kill them?” e-mail is pouring in faster than ever, depressing me no end.
-Most of these people want to know how to kill the sweet little ground bees that are drilling holes in their pristine suburban lawns.
+The “How do I kill them?” e-mail is pouring in faster than ever, depressing me no end.
+Most of the writers want to know how to kill the sweet little ground bees that are drilling holes in their pristine suburban lawns.
+Or sometimes they focus in on harmless carpenter bees, assuming their lives would be better without them pollinating our food, our gardens, our communities.
 I’m not picking on anyone in particular here—I don’t have to because all the messages sound the same:

-- They are all from women (or perhaps men posing as women).
+- They are mostly from women (or perhaps men posing as women).

 - They all cite the necessity of protecting their children from stings (I would bet that some don’t even have children).